sourcegraph/sourcegraph-public-snapshot/README.codemod-ui.md

 TODO - show a bar above "Filter v" or at the bottom that shows (1) the number of actions chosen for diagnostics, (2) the total diffstat and number of repos affected, (3) "Batch" > "Apply $TITLE to all (N)", (4) "New changeset"

 ---

+An operation is an action applied to a set of diagnostics, or just an action.